Shivangi Pathak

 Shivangi Pathak is an Indian mountaineer born in Hisar, Haryana in August 2002.
-At age 16, she became India's youngest person to climb the world's highest peak, Mount Everest, on 16 May 2018 from the Nepal side.
 She climbed Russia's highest peak Mount Elbrus in Europe on 2 September 2018.
 She also climbed the highest peak of Africa, Kilimanjaro, on 24 July 2018 at the age of 17.

 Early life

 Pathak was born in Hisar of Haryana in north-western India.

 Everest climb

 Training for climbing Mt.
 Everest, included climbing Stok Khangri, a 6,053-metre peak in Ladakh.